This 5-week course includes the 25 essential cases a radiologist needs to master to

 - Diagnose prostate conditions for MRI

-- Create radiology reports that meet practical and stylistic PI-RADS 2.1 guidelines for the referring physicians
+- Create radiology reports for the referring physicians

 Bibliography: Suggested reading resources and references can be found within each case discussion.